Summary of a tweetstorm on 1/19/19 that went viral. Hiya Walt Mossberg, John Gruber, John Siracusa 👋

 For instance, a fellow in Australia recently added wifi to the SE/30, complete with a system extension that lets you pick the network just like on a modern Mac.

-And more recently the same guy built a Spotify player for the SE/30, complete with album covers.
+And more recently the same guy built a Spotify player for the SE/30, complete with 1-bit album covers.

-Another cool thing is you can get a *touchscreen* for the SE/30, allowing your finger to act as the mouse.
-This is not recent hardware either, it's actually from the early 90s
+Another cool thing is you can get a touchscreen for the SE/30, allowing your finger to act as the mouse.
+This is not recent hardware either, it's actually from the early 90s (sadly there are only two copies floating around that we know of).

 There's also a way to add USB to old Macs so you can use your new mouse & keyboard.
 I've used my modern Magic Trackpad 2 on mine.